Overview

 The schedule for the volunteers remains as follows;

-- Sunday - Arrival at Uganda, Kampala
+- Sunday - Arrival at Entebbe Airport, Uganda

 - Monday - An orientation session will be conducted by the local coordinator, covering topic areas; such as safety, culture, language, places to visit, behavior, food, and other suggestion over things to do in Uganda.